Zucchini is an easy plant to grow that will delight your taste buds from summer to fall.

 Treating the plant adequately in a timely manner is needed to get rid of powdery mildew, since it can even spread to most of the gourd family plants that you might have in your vegetable garden, like squash and pumpkin, cucumber or melon.

-- Use pruning shears that have been disinfected with 90 proof alcohol.
+- Use pruning shears, but disinfect them beforehand with 90 proof alcohol.

 - Cut and destroy sick leaves immediately (never in the compost).